bdmendes/smockito/README.md

 ### I need to override stubs/reset mocks/X/Y/Z.

 You may fallback to the Mockito API anytime you see fit; a `Mock[T]` may be passed safely.
 The Smockito API should support most sane use cases, though.
 Can you express your test following the above guidelines?

-### Smockito flagged *already stubbed method*/X/Y/Z incorrectly.

-Smockito relies on a method's runtime type signature to identify the stubbings at the core side.
-As such, e.g. if you mocked a `effect(): Unit` and a `setUp(): Unit`, both `() => Unit`, an error will be raised.
-In that case, disable the check at the call site.
-If the said behaviour still does not make sense to you, you might be facing a bug.

 ### I can't seem to stub a method/I found a bug.